Misty & The SandMan’s Stage Hypnosis Boot Camp 2023

 A day before the fair began, we visited the Fairgrounds and set up our equipment.
 We need to be prepared to do shows the day the fair opens.
 We go over scripts, possibly do some yoga, maybe vocal exercises, perhaps some improv games, and talk about entering and exiting the stage.
 We never stop working on our music and our list of routines.

 The rest of the week takes place on the fairgrounds.
 Each performer did one or more shows each day.
-We do as many shows as possible each day, gathering a fresh audience shortly after they disperse so the next performer can get on stage and begin as quickly as possible.
+We do as many shows as possible each day, gathering new audiences shortly after they disperse so the next performer can get on stage and begin as quickly as possible.

 This is a Boot Camp.
 Many think it will be an eight-hour day, like in a classroom, but many days are 12-14 hours.

 Lifelong friendships are created because we are all like-minded with similar goals and interests: to do Stage Hypnosis Shows and get paid a fair market price.

 The SandMan’s Stage Hypnosis Boot Camp was at the Western Montana Fair, Missoula, MT, August 5-11, 2019.

-This was the Boot Camps’s 10th incarnation.
+This was Boot Camps’s 10th incarnation.
 The Western Montana Fair had an estimated attendance of 80,000 people over five days.

 The lodging for the Stage Hypnosis Boot Camp in Missoula, MT, was a house we rented through Airbnb and the price was 1/2 the price of a hotel at past Boot Camps.

 We had six students, Lisa and myself, for a total of eight people.

-On the second day, we walked through the Fairgrounds and set up our performance space.
+We walked through the Fairgrounds on the second day and set up our performance space.
 We needed to be prepared to do shows on the third day – the fair’s first day.
-We went over scripts, did some yoga, some vocal exercises, and talk about entering and exiting the stage.
+We went over scripts, did some yoga and vocal exercises, and talked about entering and exiting the stage.
 We touched on helping people organize their music for their show if they were ready.